Mathematics and Data Science for Improved Physical Modeling and Prediction of Sea Ice

 Collaborators: Georgy Manucharyan and Dimitris Giannakis

-- (In Preparation) Montemuro B., Manucharyan G, Viviani C, Liu Y, Sea ice break up and ice flux through Nares Strait with SubZero.
+- (In Preparation) Montemuro B., Manucharyan G, Viviani C, Liu Y, The Role of Islands in the Sea Ice Transport Through Nares Strait.

 Turbulent Wall Flows

 My research at the University of New Hampshire involved systematically exploiting the tendency of turbulent wall flows to self-organize into “structures” .
 These structures are important because they are relevant to turbulent transport.
 This allowed me to derive a reduced set of equations from the full NS equations.
 The key idea was to leverage a technique from applied mathematics known as asymptotic analysis to derive simplified versions of the NS equations that govern the flow regions within the boundary layers where the self-organizing structures form .
 This reduction is possible because only a simpler subset of the physical processes (e.g., forces) are significant in distinct flow regions in the physically relevant asymptotic limit under consideration.
 The multi-scale nature of our self-sustaining process (or feedback loop) is a unique feature not found in existing theories.
 The flow proposal has a three-layer matched asymptotic structure, in which two of the subdomains have disparate length scales.
 This leads to a WKBJ decomposition, which is just one of the nontrivial differences between my dissertation research and the existing self-sustaining process theories present in the literature.
 Notably, this research has culminated in identifying an entirely new self-sustaining process that is operative over the majority of the flow domain in wall turbulence and can help explain the origin of a dominant structure.